PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well that's where I'm going."

-"You?" asked Relan, in danger of developing healthy skepticism in light of recent events.
+"You?" asked Relan, in danger of developing a healthy skepticism in light of recent events.

 "I do have to warn you, you're probably not going to make it through this thing alive."